-In short, prototypes can be a game-changer, removing the biggest roadblocks in the app development process.
+In short, prototyping apps can be a game-changer, removing the biggest roadblocks in the app development process.
 Prototypes ward off the horror stories of delayed approvals, late adjustments that add weeks to the project, or data showing a negative user experience.
 In the long run, an enterprise mobile app prototype will save you money.

 At Big Fish we create multiple kinds of mobile app prototypes that range from hand drawings to interactive versions that load on your smartphone or tablet.
 If you’d like to get started on discovering what kind of prototype suits your needs, let’s talk.